Ask Phill 6 - How to beat Bird Flu

 * any number of poultry (meaning birds that are kept to give away or sell eggs, poultry products or live birds).

-You will not have to house your birds if you keep less than 50 birds and their eggs or meat are for your own use only.
+You will not have to house your birds if you keep fewer than 50 birds, and their eggs or meat are for your own use only.

 These additional housing measures will apply in the high-risk counties listed to help protect your birds from bird flu."
 Link to Gov.uk website for list.